Raw Milk vs Pasteurized Milk: The Truth about Kids’ Health

 Some say raw milk contains fatty acids that can help to improve skin health.

-Here’s my take on these potential benefits: I’m not sure these health benefits are solely from raw milk.
+Overall, I’m not convinced these health benefits are solely from raw milk.
 They may be seen also by consuming pasteurized milk.

 “The thing about raw milk is that there is a fairly large risk, and only vague, theorized benefits.
 Despite making up a tiny fraction of milk sales in the U. S., raw milk causes the majority of milk-associated outbreaks in the country.
 Your risk of getting sick from drinking raw milk is somewhere in the range of 50 to 150 times higher than drinking pasteurized milk.”